A look at why gas and electricity bills are going up in some parts of Europe.

-A record-high increase in natural gas prices in Europe is raising concerns that consumers will be hit hard by high energy bills this winter as global demand for fuel rises.
+A record-high increase in natural gas prices in Europe is raising concerns that consumers will be hit hard by high energy bills as global demand for fuel rises.

 While the crisis is global, Europe has been hit by several aggravating factors that could make the crisis more acute.